US reclaim 4x100m world title, Britain take silver

 The Americans, Olympic gold medallists in Rio last year, were led off by Aaliyah Brown who flew out of the blocks to start the run that brought them the world title they last won in 2011.

-Allyson Felix ran the second leg before passing on to Morolake Akinosun who handed the baton to Bowie, the 100m world champion.
+Felix, part of that winning team in Daegu, took the baton to Morolake Akinosun who handed on to Bowie, the 100m world champion.

+The 26-year-old had pulled out of competing in the 200m earlier in the week due to suffering cuts and bruises in her sprint triumph last Sunday.

+However, she looked in no discomfort as she surged down the final straight to win in 41.82 seconds.

+"We are on top of the world," Bowie said.
+"I am grateful to be able to run and bring these ladies home to the gold.
+It has been a mixed week but two gold medals is amazing for me."

-The 26-year-old was shadowed down the final straight by Briton Daryll Neita who led her team to silver ahead of 2015 champions Jamaica.
+Bowie was shadowed all the way to the line by Briton Daryll Neita who led her team to silver, in 42.12, ahead of 2015 champions Jamaica who were missing their usual anchor runner in Shelly-Ann Fraser-Pryce.

+Britain's silver represented a big stride forward for the team, having won bronze at the Olympics.

+"I tried my best down that last stretch and I'm glad to bring the team home to silver.
+We work so hard as a team so we are delighted," Neita said.

 (Editing by Ed Osmond)